designdevy/uptrade/readme.md

    * `npm run db:migrate`
    * `npm run db:seed:all`
    * `npm start`
+   * `npm run db:drop` - if you want to quickly drop db

 ## Deploy to Heroku

 1. Create a new project